Exxon to begin certifying some shale gas emissions amid investor pressure - NewsBreak

 Exxon to begin certifying some shale gas emissions amid investor pressure

-HOUSTON, Sept 7 (Reuters) - Exxon Mobil Corp (XOM.N) on Tuesday said it will begin measuring methane emissions from production of natural gas at a New Mexico facility, joining a number of shale gas producers seeking to provide the data to buyers.
+HOUSTON (Reuters) - Exxon Mobil Corp on Tuesday said it will begin measuring carbon emissions from production of natural gas at a New Mexico facility, joining a number of shale gas producers seeking to provide the data to buyers.

 “Certifying our natural gas will help our customers achieve their goals,” Bart Cahir, a senior vice president at Exxon Mobil, said in a statement.